wentinghome/wentinghome.github.io/index.md

 ________________________________________________________________________________
 <img src="/images/wentingzhao1.jpg" class="floatpic" width="100" height="100">

 My name is Wenting Zhao.
-I will join [BDSC Lab][BDSC Lab] at [UIC][UIC] at 2018 Fall to pursue my Ph.D. degree.
+I am a first year PhD student at [BDSC Lab][BDSC Lab] at [UIC][UIC].
 My advisor is [Prof. Philip S. Yu][Prof. Philip S. Yu].
 My research interests lie in machine learning, data mining and evolutionary computation.

 Prior to joining UIC, I received M.Eng. in Software Engineering from [Shandong University][Shandong University] with the supervision of [Prof. Yilong Yin] and [Prof. Lijin Wang] in 2017.
 In my master’s thesis, I focus on the improvement of a novel evolutionary algorithm named Backtracking Search Algorithm.
 And I obtained my B.Eng. in Software Engineering from [Shandong University][Shandong University] in 2014.